All Products

 sudo systemctl enable xrdp

-If the Linux system has insufficient resources or the desktop environment is too resource-intensive, you can use a more lightweight desktop environment to improve performance.
+If the system still lags, consider switching to a more lightweight desktop environment to improve performance.